 The co-regulatory principles underpin the regulation provided by the HCA.
 Registered providers are therefore required to meet relevant standards.
-You can learn more about the standards in the 2012 regulatory framework here.
+You can learn more about the regulatory standards here.

 The Board that governs Derwent Living’s services is responsible for meeting the standards and being transparent and accountable for the delivery of social housing objectives.